MIT-Emerging-Talent/ET6-CDSP-group-25-repo/0_domain_study/README.md

 ## Summary

-Our group is investigating how government spending on education affects national prosperity.
-Motivated by global observations and supported by public datasets, we want to understand whether increased education investment leads to better outcomes in GDP per capita, the Human Development Index (HDI), and other quality-of-life indicators.
+Our group is investigating how government spending on education affects national prosperity.Motivated by global observations and supported by public datasets, we want to understand whether increased education investment leads to better outcomes in GDP per capita, the Human Development Index (HDI), and other quality-of-life indicators.
 Our focus is to compare countries across different income levels and identify where spending appears efficient and impactful — and where it doesn’t.

 ## Research Questions (aligned with FRESCO)

 - **How does education spending (% of GDP) relate to GDP per capita?**
 - **Does more investment in education improve the Human Development Index (HDI)?**
 - **What other factors moderate the effectiveness of education spending (e.g., policy, curriculum focus)?**
 - **Which countries achieve high outcomes with relatively low spending, and why?**

 ### FRESCO Evaluation

 - **Feasible**: Reliable data is publicly available through World Bank, UNDP, UNESCO, and OECD.
 - **Relevant**: Education and prosperity are globally significant and align with multiple SDGs.
 - **Ethical**: All data used is anonymized and open access, avoiding harm or privacy issues.
 - **Specific**: Clear indicators (GDP, HDI, spending) guide our analysis.
 - **Complex**: Requires interpretation of multiple economic and social variables.
 - **Original**: Offers a fresh angle by comparing efficiency of education spending across countries.

 ---